thoughtram/blog/_posts/2014-12-18-exploring-angular-1.3-es6-style-promises.md

 {% endhighlight %}

-Even if this is just an optical difference at a first glance, it's nice to know that can safe the lines of code to create a deferred first.
+Even if this is just an optical difference at a first glance, it's nice to know that we can safe the lines of code to create a deferred first.
 Also, the fact that the `$q` API is now closer to the actual spec makes the code more reusable in the future.

 Now we might wonder, if we have to change all of our code where we've used `$q.defer()` to work with promises.
 The answer is no. As mentioned at the beginning of the article, this is a nice small addition (rather than a new feature or replacement) in the 1.3 release that doesn't break the code.